Today's Top 20 Stories

 Don't force patients to navigate "hospital labyrinths" alone.
 See how Orlando VA Medical Center aims to reduce late appointments via a major wayfinding project here.

-1. Inside Walgreens' physician acquisition strategy
+5. Inside Walmart's physician acquisition strategy

 Featured Podcast